smithclay/otlp2parquet/README.md

 ## Supported Signals

-Logs ✅ Metrics ✅ Traces ✅ — all via OTLP/HTTP (protobuf or JSON)
+Logs ✅ Metrics ✅ Traces ✅ — all via OTLP/HTTP (protobuf or JSON).
+No gRPC support for now.

 ## Learn More